Sometimes, it can pay off to think outside the investing box and put money into alternative investments.

-As some people learn more about money and investing, they start to wonder if there are some alternative investments that can do just as well as — or better — than the traditional portfolio.
+As some people learn more about money and investing, they start to wonder if some alternative investments can do just as well or better than the traditional portfolio.

 What are Alternative Investments?

 The definition of “alternative investments” varies according to the person you ask.
 For the most part, a good working definition is anything that isn’t stocks or bonds.
 Some people lump real estate into traditional investing as well.

 Once you get outside these established asset classes, you’ve ventured into the alternative investment space.

 Alternative investments are those that fall outside these asset classes.
 They are investments that include items that may not be as liquid and have a value that is even more subjective than many of the more traditional asset classes.
 If you think the US financial system is on the verge of collapse, you might decide that hoarding pennies and nickels might be of value — in addition to investing in gold.

 - Commodities: Precious metals, agricultural products, and oil can all be bought and sold.
 You can buy them directly, as part of an ETF, or even trade futures and options contracts on them.

 - Currencies (including cryptocurrencies): It’s possible to buy currencies in the hope that they’ll gain value relative to another currency.
 You can trade contracts on currencies.
 Cryptocurrencies also offer an interesting approach to alternative investing.